 In principle, the worldwide income of local corporations is taxed in Germany.
-The part of the income of a local corporation which originates from foreign sources which are taxed in the state of source with a tax comparable to German corporate tax is taxed in Germany, taking into account the tax paid abroad.
+The part of the income of a local corporation that originates from foreign sources that are taxed in the state of source with a tax comparable to German corporate tax is taxed in Germany, taking into account the tax paid abroad.
 If a double tax treaty applies, the regulations laid down there have priority.
 A 95% tax exemption applies for dividends and capital gains from foreign sources if the shareholding is at least 10% (for corporate income tax) and 15% (for trade tax).

-For CFC taxation see 6.6 Rules Related to the Substance of Non-local Affiliates.
+For controlled foreign corporation (CFC) taxation, see 6.6 Rules Related to the Substance of Non-local Affiliates.